Ronan-H/infinite-maze-zoom/README.md

+# Maze Generator

 Generates a maze using depth first search.

-The maze is generated "live"; step-by-step in a JFrame.
+The maze is generated "live", step-by-step inside a JFrame.

-Project started October 2014.
+*Project started October 2014.*